0.750

 %

 Exploration activities in Jamaica have occurred in two phases.
 The first between 1955 - 1973, undertaken done by private companies, while the second (1978 - 1982) was undertaken by the national oil company, the Petroleum Corporation of Jamaica ("PCJ").
 Between 1955 and 1973, 7 exploratory wells were drilled, six of which were onshore.
 Immediately following on the establishment of the PCJ in 1979, the momentum of activity increased with the drilling of an additional 3 wells onshore and 1 offshore between 1980-1981.
 With advancements in the geological and geophysical sciences over the past two decades, Jamaica is being viewed as a frontier region and is likely to benefit from this reawakening of interest in frontier provinces inside the Caribbean.
-While limited in development to date, the presence of Tullow and United O&G remains a high spot.
+While limited in development to date, the presence of United O&G remains a high spot.
 However, given the limited size of the upstream sector, the country has difficulty in attracting investment.

 Caribbean